vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Update-vROPSAdapterCollecterGroup.md

 - Validates the collector Group exits in VMware Aria Operations
 - Gathers the unique ID of the collector group
 - Gathers the given Adapter details from VMware Aria Operations
-- Updates the assigned Collector group for the Adapter in VMware Aria Operations.
+- Updates the assigned Collector group for the Adapter in VMware Aria Operations

 ## Examples